 Reviewed by Dennis Schwartz

-Eytan Rockaway (“The Abandoned”) is the writer-director of this uneven biopic on the notorious cerebral 20th century American gangster Meyer Lansky (Harvey Keitel, as senior citizen), who lived from 1902 to 1983 and was the founder of the largest organized crime family in the world, the National Crime Syndicate, and the notorious boss of Murder Inc..
+Eytan Rockaway (“The Abandoned”) is the writer-director of this uneven biopic on the notorious cerebral 20th century American gangster Meyer Lansky (Harvey Keitel, as a senior citizen), who lived from 1902 to 1983 and was the founder of the largest organized crime family in the world, the National Crime Syndicate, and the notorious boss of Murder Inc..
 In his obituary, he’s described as the “reputed financial genius of the underworld,” with his finger prints over bootlegging, gambling in Cuba and other rackets.

 Eytan based the film on interviews conducted by his father, Robert Rockaway, a History professor at Tel-Aviv University whose thing was doing research on the history of American Organized Crime.
 His dad wrote a book called ‘But He Was Good to His Mother: The Lives and Crimes of Jewish Gangsters” in which there are many interviews with Lansky.